iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/FISTA Made Simple Part III.md

 $$

 The choice of $x,y$ is restricted to only the iterates where line search occurred.
-This inequality due to the line search cndition:
+This inequality due to the line search condition:

 $$
 \begin{aligned}